 The load and capacity forecast for the two scenarios are shown in the following charts.
-Both scenarios produce a blend of land-based wind (LBW), offshore wind (OSW), utility-scale solar (UPV), behind-the-meter solar (BTM-PV) and energy storage (ESR) to meet the CLCPA policy mandates through 2035.
-By 2040, all existing fossil generators are assumed to be retired to achieve the CLCPA target for a zero-emission grid, and are replaced by "dispatchable emission-free resources" (DEFRs).
-These resources represent a proxy technology that will meet the flexibility and emissions-free energy needs of the future system but are not yet mature technologies that are commercially available (some examples include hydrogen, renewable natural gas, small modular nuclear reactors).
+Both scenarios produce a blend of land-based wind ("[LBW"],) offshore wind ("[OSW"],) utility-scale solar ("(UPV"),), behind-the-meter solar ("(BTM-PV")) and energy storage ("(ESR")) to meet the CLCPA policy targets mandates through 2035.
+By 2040, all existing fossil generators are forcedassumed to retire be retired to achieve the CLCPA target for a zero-emission grid, and the model selects are replaced by "dispatchable emission-free resources" (DEFRs as).
+These resources represent a replacement proxy technology-that will meet the flexibility and emissions-free energy